joskid/aceql-http/aceql-http-4.0-user-guide-server.md

 - The AceQL Web Server.
 - User  Configuration classes injected at runtime, called "Configurators" in this document.
 These are server classes that     ensure both security and configuration.
 - The AceQL Helper Libraries.
-These are SDKs for Java and C# that allow you to wrap AceQL HTTP API calls using fluent code.
+These are SDKs for Java, C#  and Python that allow you to wrap AceQL HTTP API calls using fluent code.

 The execution of each AceQL HTTP API statement is conditioned by optional rules, defined in configuration classes called "Configurators."